„The best way to predict the future is to create it.“Â

 This icon marks activities and tasks for individual learners.

-For individual learners, we recommend
+For individual learners, we recommend you

-- to find a designated space where you collect your key ideas and findings: a notebook, a digital tool (i.e. Padlet, Miro, OneNote, …), etc. (in addition to your Action Plan (read below)).
+- find a designated space where you collect your key ideas and findings: a notebook, a digital tool (i.e. Padlet, Miro, OneNote, …), etc. (in addition to your Action Plan (read below)).

 This icon marks activities and tasks for groups.

-For groups, we recommend
+For groups, we recommend you

-- to set up an Idea Hub – for example, a white board, a poster, a table, a digital pinboard (i.e. Padlet, Miro), where you collect key ideas and findings.
+- set up an Idea Hub – e.g. a white board, a poster, a table, a digital pinboard (i.e. Padlet, Miro), where you collect key ideas and findings.
 Decide for yourselves whether, after completing the module, the Idea Hub is meant for your group’s eyes only or if you would like to share or even present your work and experience (e.g. in the teacher’s lounge, during a conference, etc.).

-This icon marks an Action Plan activity to connect ideas with your own context in your personal Teacher Well-being Action Plan (read more about the Action Plan here).
+This icon marks an Action Plan activity to connect ideas with your own context in your personal Teacher Well-being Action Plan.
+You can download the Action Plan for each module at the very beginning of the respective module.
+Find out more about the idea behind the Action Plans here!

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
 Neither the European Union nor EACEA can be held responsible for them.